mim-solutions/bert_for_longer_texts/README.md

 - `predict_scores` - calculate the list of probabilities for the given list of raw texts.
 The model must be fine-tuned before that.

 ## Examples
+Additional requirements for running notebooks are in `notebooks/requirements.txt`.
 - [fit and predict method for base model](notebooks/example_base_model_fit_predict.ipynb)
 - [fit and predict method for model with pooling](notebooks/example_model_with_pooling_fit_predict.ipynb)